-Trustees have commissioned and received a long-term maintenance plan with an expert firm, which has identified a long-term strategy for the maintenance and improvement of the built estate.
+Trustees have received a long-term maintenance plan from an expert firm, which has identified a long-term strategy for the maintenance and improvement of the built estate.
 This has also identified improvement relating to decarbonisation plans and the need to fully embrace these requirements as time progresses.
+The initial stages of some of these improvements are beginning to take place (e.g. replacement of LED lighting) but larger more complex schemes have not yet been undertaken due to the uncertainty regarding the revenue finances and the rejection of CIF bids in December 2023.

 Trustees are kept fully appraised of detailed building and maintenance issues and use the GEMS software as part of regular monitoring and inclusion for future CIF and decarbonation bids.